smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 Armed with these examples, you should be able to make your way through any naming convention that is out there.
 However, if you do have a different convention, there's little that regular expressions cannot match.

 If you would like to learn much more about regular expressions and all possibilities, there's a lot out there.
 Ask your developer friends, and they'll have some examples.
-The implementation that Network Insight uses is the Elastic Search Regexp Query, and you can learn all about its syntax here: <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html#regexp-syntax>
+The implementation that Network Insight uses is the Elastic Search Regexp Query, and you can learn all about its syntax in the [Elastic Search documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html#regexp-syntax)

-Another excellent resource is the website <https://regex101com> -- which can help you learn regex and test out your knowledge.
+Another excellent resource is the website <https://regex101com> -- which helps you learn regex and test out your knowledge.

 Going through the naming convention wizard should be pretty familiar.
 When you go to the **Name** tab on the **Discovered** **Applications** page, you are presented with a wizard.
 It asks you to scope the discovery and limit the results to a specific vCenter, Resource Pool, and more.